-Briggs & Riley offers its customers the choice of online shopping on its homepage or buying luggage from any number of retailers nationwide.
+Briggs & Riley offers its customers the choice of online shopping on its homepage or buying luggage from retailers nationwide.
 You’ll find the company’s iconic carry-on bags at high-end retailers like Nordstrom and Bloomingdale’s.

 Our Top 3 Briggs & Riley Luggage Options

 - Extra Large Expandable Trunk Spinner – If you belong to the overpackers club, this spacious luggage should suit you perfectly.
 These rolling bags are ideal for long trips when you need to pack several weeks of clothing and want a large opening and easy access.